tinode/chat/docker/README.md

 # Using Docker files to run Tinode

-1. [Install Docker](https://docs.docker.com/install/) 1.9 or above.
+1. [Install Docker](https://docs.docker.com/install/) 1.8 or above.
 The provided dockerfiles are dependent on [Docker networking](https://docs.docker.com/network/) which may may not work with the older Docker.

-2. Choose which database backend you want to use: RethinDB (default) or MySQL (experimental).
+2. Select which database backend you want to use: RethinDB (default) or MySQL (experimental).
 Run the selected database container:

 	1. **RethinkDB**: If you've decided to use RethinDB backend, run the official RethinkDB Docker container:
 	```